Protection of Children and Vulnerable Adults

 On April 21, 2016 the Royal Commission released the Report of Case Study No. 26 – The response of the Sisters of Mercy, the Catholic Diocese of Rockhampton and the Queensland Government to allegations of child sexual abuse at St Joseph’s Orphanage, Neerkol.
 (Read Here)

-With the release of the Report, Sister Berneice Loch rsm, Institute Leader and Papua New Guinea and Most Rev. Michael McCarthy, Bishop of Rockhampton, issued a joint statement.
+With the release of the Report, Sister Berneice Loch rsm, former Institute Leader and Papua New Guinea and Most Rev. Michael McCarthy, Bishop of Rockhampton, issued a joint statement.
 This Statement can be read here.